Table of Contents[Hide][Show]

 3. Relax on Oahu Beaches

-4. Hike Diamond Head
+4. Hike at Diamond Head State Monument

 Where else can you walk along a trail to the edge of a 300,000-year-old crater?
 If you go, allow up to two hours for the 1.6-mile round-trip hike to Diamond Head.
 Although not difficult, the trail is uneven at times.
 Plus, you’ll walk through a tunnel and climb 99 steps at the end!
 However, the trek is worth the panoramic views of the Pacific Ocean and Honolulu.